ccseifert/docs/manager-README.md

 ## Feedback
 The importance of feedback to me cannot be understated.
 I need feedback.
 You need feedback.
 We need to make sure that we are regularly communicating feedback candidly because we can’t make good choices if we don’t understand the actual context of the choice.

-My primary goal as your manager is for you to be happy and fulfilled.
+My primary goal as your manager is for you to be happy, fulfilled and doing good work.
 You should never be afraid to provide feedback to me or come to me with any concerns.
 Your success is my success and it’s in both our best interests to tackle any problems that might be happening for you so that you can move forward.

 ## One-on-ones (1-1s)
 I’m a big believer in the importance of 1-1s.
 I will always make time for these meetings no matter how crazy my schedule might look.
 The exception to that is if one of us is on vacation and we can’t schedule around that.

-These are your meetings.
+**These are your meetings**.
 This is time for you to talk about whatever you want with me and have my undivided attention.
 That means these meetings will be more productive if you bring topics, concerns or just thoughts.
 My preference is for these not to be status updates (what you’re currently working on) and more about topics of substance.

 I will create a private Slack channel for you to dump topics into so that we have a central place to refer to when we sit down together.
 If there is something I think is important that we should talk about, I will add it there as well.